fulcrumapp/fulcrum-dronedeploy/COPY.md

 ### Description

 ```
-Turn your map annotations into tasks for field service follow up using the Fulcrum field data collection platform.
+Turn your map annotations (only points for now) into tasks for field service follow up using the Fulcrum field data collection platform.
+You can also import DroneDeploy Tiles into Fulcrum as Tile XYZ layers.
 ```

 ### Additional Information